 Officials quarantined Mary on North Brother Island in New York City.
 Released after three years, she promised never to cook for anyone again.
 Breaking her vow and continuing to spread the disease, she was returned to North Brother Island, where she remained for the remainder of her life in isolation.

 More recently, in 2007, public health officials quarantined a 31-year-old Atlanta attorney, Andrew Speaker, who was infected with a drug-resistant form of tuberculosis.
 His case grabbed international attention when he traveled to Europe, despite knowing he had and could spread this form of TB.
 Fearing quarantine in Italy, he returned to the United States, where he was apprehended by federal authorities and quarantined at a medical center in Denver, where he also received treatment.
-Following release, deemed no longer contagious, he was required to report to local health officials five days a week through the end of his treatment.
+Following the release, deemed no longer contagious, he was required to report to local health officials five days a week through the end of his treatment.

 Its stigma has largely been removed by emphasizing not only the benefits of quarantine to society, by removing contagious individuals from the general population, but also the benefit of treatment to those who are ill.